jscho13/personal_site/money/_posts/2016-10-31-early-investing.md

 categories: investment
 ---
 ### The One Stock You Need
 One of the earliest barriers to getting started on investing is figuring out where to start.
 While its true that there's a wealth of knowledge involved in investments, there are simple ways to get your best bang for buck early on.
-All you need to begin your investment is purchasing [Vanguard 500 Index Mutual Funds](http://performance.morningstar.com/fund/performance-return.action?t=VFINX){:rel="nofollow"}.
+All you need to begin your investment is purchasing [Vanguard 500 Index Funds](http://performance.morningstar.com/fund/performance-return.action?t=VFINX){:rel="nofollow"}.
 It's a good fund to start with because it index funds are considered passive (versus an active fund).

 Index funds consistently outperform any active fund for two main reasons:
 - They have lower management fees.